-- Notify your designated grants manager (PDF) of an upcoming submission no later than 10 business days before the proposal due date.
-If submitting a new NIH grant or competing renewal, please notify your grants manager six to eight weeks in advance of the submission deadline.
+- Notify your designated grant and contract administrator (GCA) of an upcoming submission no later than 10 business days before the proposal due date.
+If submitting a new NIH grant or competing renewal, please give at least six to eight weeks notice of the submission deadline.
 This will provide adequate time to coordinate with subcontract sites, route internal documents and ensure a timely submission.

-- Send a copy of the protocol or research plan to your grants manager and include the clinical research budget analysts (CRBA) in your email.
+- Email a copy of the protocol or research plan to your GCA and the clinical research budget analysts (CRBAs).

-- After CRBA review, the budget is forwarded to your grants manager for review, entry into sponsor format and further budget development as needed.
+- After CRBA review, the budget is forwarded to your GCA.
+The GCA will enter the budget into the sponsor format and complete any further budget development as needed.

-- OSR reviews application forms and OSR-10 form to ensure compliance with sponsor guidelines and research institute policies prior to approval.
+- The OSR reviews application forms and the OSR-10 form to ensure compliance with sponsor guidelines and research institute policies.

 - Once approved, the grant is submitted, and confirmation of submission is sent to the principal investigator (PI).

-Seattle Children’s investigators are often invited by colleagues to participate in ongoing or proposed research projects.
-If you plan to engage in a research project with a collaborating institution, please contact your grants manager (PDF) to initiate a subcontract application.
+Children’s investigators are often invited by colleagues to participate in ongoing or proposed research projects.
+If you plan to engage in a research project with a collaborating institution, please contact your GCA to initiate a subcontract application.

 Required subcontract components